osohq/oso/docs/content/any/guides/data_filtering/_index.md

 ### Types
 Oso needs to know the types of all the fields in your class.
 This is how we know what `resource.name` will be when we don't have a concrete resource to check the field on.
-This lets polar code work the same way it does normally and things like specializers match.
+This lets Polar code work the same way it does normally and things like specializers match.
-There is one special type called `Relationship` that tells polar the field refers to a related object.
-This lets you reference a related object in polar and tells us how the current object is related to the other object.
+There is one special type called `Relationship` that tells Polar the field refers to a related object.
+This lets you reference a related object in Polar and tells us how the current object is related to the other object.

 ### Fetchers
 The other thing Oso has to know to use data filtering are how to fetch data.
 These are functions that take as input a list of `Constraint`